-- In 1920, the first time Olympic Ice hockey was played was at the Summer Olympics, with Canada winning the gold medal with the United States second and Czechoslovakia third.
+- The first time Olympic Ice hockey was played was at the Summer Olympics in 1920, with Canada winning the gold medal and the United States second and Czechoslovakia third.

-- Canada were undefeated in ice hockey for the first four Winter Games.
+- Canada were undefeated in ice hockey for the first four Winter Olympic Games.
 Canada finally lost their first ice hockey match in 1936, with Great Britain winning the gold medal (though note that almost all of the British players lived in Canada).

 - In St Moritz in 1948, the American Olympic Committee sent a hockey team, as did the American Hockey Association.
-As a consequence, the IOC barred either from being considered for a medal.
+As a consequence, the IOC barred both from being considered for a medal.

 - In 1956 the Soviet Union (USSR) participated in its first-ever Winter Olympics, and not only won the gold medal in ice hockey, but won the most medals of all countries.

 - In Oslo in 1952, the Canadian ice hockey team won their seventh gold medal in eight Olympics - though it was fifty years before they won another.

 - In Squaw Valley 1960, The U.S. ice hockey team won the gold for the first time, upsetting both the Canadian and Soviet teams.